-- 1- Checking the cable connections between the PLC and the plant to be controlled. - 2- Installing the completed control software and testing its operation on the target process.
+- 1- Checking the cable connections between the PLC and the plant to be controlled. - 2- Installing the completed control software and testing its operation on the target process-

-The system interconnections must be thoroughly checked out to ensure all input/ output devices are wired to the correct I/O points.
-In a conventional control system this would be done by buzzing out the connections with suitable continuity test instruments.
-With a programmable, however, the programming panel may be used to monitor the status of inputs points directly this is long before the control software is installed, which will only be done after all hardware testing is satisfactorily completed.
-Before any hardware testing is started, a thorough test of all mains voltages, earthing, etc.., must be carried out.
+The system interconnections must be thoroughly checked out to ensure all input' output devices are wired to the correct I/O points.
+In a conventional control system buzzing out the connections with suitable continuity test instruments would do this.
+With a programmable, however, the programming panel may be used to monitor the status of inputs points directly this is long before the control software is installed which will only be done after all hardware testing is satisfactorily completed.
+Before any hardware testing is started, a thorough test of all mains voltages, earthing, etc. must be carried out.

 With the programmer attached to the PLC, input points are monitored as the related transducer is operated, checking that the correct signal is received by the PLC.
 The same technique is used to test the various function cards installed in the system.
-For example, analog inputs can be checked by altering the analog signal and observing a corresponding change in the data stored in the memory table.
+For example, altering can check analog inputs the analog signal and observing a corresponding change in the data stored in the memory table.

-In turn, the output devices can be forced by instructions from the programming panel, checking their connection and operation.
-The commissioning team must ensure that any operation or misoperation of plant actuators will not result in damage to plant or personnel.
+In turn, the output devices can be forced by instructions from the programming panel.
+Checking their connection and operation.
+The commissioning team must ensure that any operation or disoperation of plant actuators will not result in damage to plant or personnel within a control program once the system is fully operational.